Dime Magazine

-Dime Magazine is an American basketball magazine that was created by Patrick Cassidy and began circulation in 2001.
+Dime Magazine is an American basketball magazine that was created by Patrick Cassidy and Josh Gotthelf and began circulation in 2001.
 The magazine publishes six issues a year for its worldwide readership, as well as a handful of editions of Dime China, a Chinese-language version consisting of regular Dime content translated from English and original content from editorial staff in China.
 It makes an appearance as an endorsement in NBA 2K12, and NBA 2K13.
 It is owned by Uproxx, itself a subsidiary of Warner Music Group.

 History

 Dime was created as a "basketball lifestyle" magazine, covering not only the sport but the off-court lives and lifestyles of its athletes and personalities.
 The concept is reflected in the magazine's tagline, "The Game.
 The Player.
 The Life."
 Whereas most basketball (and sports) magazines only feature athletes wearing their uniforms, Dime often photographs athletes away from the court, wearing casual or business-casual attire.
 The first issue of Dime had Allen Iverson on the cover.
 The covers of Dime have featured the biggest names in basketball.
 The magazine has established a history of giving up-and-coming stars their first-ever international magazine covers, starting with Dwight Howard in 2003 and continuing with the likes of Dwyane Wade, O. J. Mayo, Chris Paul, Tyreke Evans, Lance Stephenson, Brandon Roy, Rajon Rondo and Aquille Carr.
 Kobe Bryant has had the most Dime covers to date, having appeared on the cover five times.